madisonmay/Tomorrow/README.rst

 The tomorrow library enables you to utilize the benefits of multi-threading with minimal concern about the implementation details.

+Behind the scenes, the library is a thin wrapper around the ``Future`` object in ``concurrent.futures`` that resolves the ``Future`` whenever you try to access any of its attributes.

-Let's take a look at how simple it is to speed up an inefficient chunk of blocking code with minimal effort.
+Enough of the implementation details, let's take a look at how simple it is to speed up an inefficient chunk of blocking code with minimal effort.

 Naive Web Scraper
 -----------------